-&lt;sup>1 This rule dates back to the English case of Price v.
+This rule dates back to the English case of Price v.
 Neal, 97 Eng.
 Rep. 871 (K.B.
 1762).
 A bank's initial liability for paying a forged check applies without regard to whether it exercised due care or was negligent.
 Roy Supply, Inc. v.
 Wells Fargo Bank, 39 Cal.
 App.
 4th 1051, 46 Cal.
 Rptr.
 2d 309 (1995).
+An item is not properly payable if it is not authorized by the customer and in accordance with any agreement between the bank and the customer.
+UCC § 4401.
 Unless the account agreement provides otherwise, a customer is not liable for an overdraft by another accountholder if he neither signed the item nor benefited from its proceeds.
 UCC § 4401(b).
 (Note: All code (§) cites are to the California Uniform Commercial Code unless otherwise indicated).

-&lt;sup>2 A forgery is an unauthorized signature.
+2 A forgery is an unauthorized signature.
 UCC § 1201(41).
 A counterfeit check is a forged check.
 For a discussion of counterfeit checks, see Brady on Bank Checks, Revised Edition, ¶ 28.03.

-&lt;sup>3 UCC §§ 3401(a) and 4401(a).
+3 UCC §§ 3401(a) and 4401(a).

-&lt;sup>4 A payor bank is liable to its customer for damages proximately caused by the wrongful dishonor of an item.
+4 A payor bank is liable to its customer for damages proximately caused by the wrongful dishonor of an item.
 Liability is limited to actual damages proved and may include damages for an arrest or prosecution of the customer or other consequential damages.
 UCC § 4402.

 Counterfeit check.
-A counterfeit check is generally treated as a forged maker check.
+A counterfeit check is generally treated as a forged maker check.6

-Exceptions: A customer is liable for a forgery if the customer "ratifies" the transaction or is otherwise "precluded" from denying it.
+Exceptions: A customer is liable for a forgery if the customer "ratifies" the transaction or is otherwise "precluded" from denying it.7